uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 {panel type="project"}

-# Converting Regular Expressions to FSAs
+# Converting regular expressions to FSAs

 For this project you will make up a regular expression, convert it to an FSA, and demonstrate how some strings are processed.